mabouzeid04/cse15l-lab-reports/LabReport4.md

   Keys pressed: `<Up><Up><Up><enter> <Up><Up><Up><enter>`
 <img src= "15L/Screen Shot 2023-02-26 at 11.38.12 PM.png">

-Step 9: I typed `git add ListExamples.java` then pressed enter.
-Then I typed in `git commit -m "Committed to main"` and pressed enter.
+Step 9: I typed `git add ListExamples.java` then pressed enter to add changes made to the file to the staging area before it can be committed.
+Then I typed in `git commit -m "Committed to main"` and pressed enter to save these changes.
-Finally, I had to type `git push origin main` to
+Finally, I had to type `git push origin main` to commit the saved changes to the main origin repository.
 <img src= "15L/Screen Shot 2023-02-26 at 11.52.30 PM.png">